-For 2 more days only, IHG is having a flash sale with 100% bonus points, when you buy a minimum of 5,000 points.
-The promotion will run until 11:59 pm on July 12th, 2017.
+For 4 days only, IHG is having a flash sale with 100% bonus points, when you buy a minimum of 5,000 points.
+The promotion will run until 11:59 pm on September 29th, 2017.
+(H/T Loyalty Traveler) This is similar to a promotion that they ran back in July.
 The cost per point will depend on how many points you purchase:

 - 5,000 to 23,000 IHG points – ~0.625 cents each